iambrockmoir/personal_agent/Specification.md

 - [ ] Implement proper text-to-vector conversion (convertTextToVector) in the repository's saveToVectorDB flow.
 (Currently stubbed behavior.)
 - [x] Ensure proper management and cleanup of temporary audio files after either the 'Keep' or 'Delete' actions.
 (File deletions are implemented in the UI and in the Application onTerminate.)
 - [ ] Expand unit and integration tests to cover error scenarios and validate the complete voice memo flow (record, prompt, transcribe, and save).
 (Some unit tests exist; further integration tests can be added.)
-- [ ] Add functionality for a brief summary of the transcription to be displayed in the UI.
-- [ ] Add functionality for a "chat" interface to allow the user to ask questions of their memos.
+- [ ] Add functionality for a "chat" interface to allow the user to interact with their ideas
 - [ ] Add functionality to organize groups of memos into collections
 - [ ] Implement offline support using NetworkBoundResource for better offline-first experience
 - [ ] Add UI tests with Espresso for critical user flows